solo-io/supergloo/docs/content/guides/installing_istio.md

 ## Istio quick install (multi cluster)

-For following some of the other Service Mesh Hub guides, we assume two clusters with Istio installed for multi-cluster communication across both of them.
+For following some of the Service Mesh Hub guides, we assume two clusters with Istio installed for multi-cluster communication across both of them.

 We will install Istio with a suitable configuration for a multi-cluster demonstration by overriding some of the Istio Operator values.